Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-server/README.md

 - `SCHEDULER_RETRY_DELAY_SECS`: Delay between retry attempts (default: 60)

 ### AWS & KMS Configuration
+- `--disable-kms`: Command line flag to disable KMS and use local private key for decryption (for development only)
-- `AWS_REGION`: AWS region for STS and KMS operations (required in production, optional with `local-run` feature)
+- `AWS_REGION`: AWS region for STS and KMS operations (required when KMS is enabled, optional with `--disable-kms`)
-- `AWS_IAM_KMS_ROLE`: IAM role name for KMS access (default: kms-access, optional with `local-run` feature)
+- `AWS_IAM_KMS_ROLE`: IAM role name for KMS access (default: kms-access, optional with `--disable-kms`)
-- `KMS_KEY_ID`: AWS KMS key identifier for encryption operations (required in production, optional with `local-run` feature)
+- `KMS_KEY_ID`: AWS KMS key identifier for encryption operations (required when KMS is enabled, optional with `--disable-kms`)
 - `KMS_PUBLIC_KEY`: Base64-encoded public key for KMS verification (required)
-- `AWS_STS_REFRESH_CREDENTIALS_PERIOD_SECONDS`: How often to refresh AWS STS credentials in seconds (default: 900, range: 900-1800, optional with `local-run` feature)
+- `AWS_STS_REFRESH_CREDENTIALS_PERIOD_SECONDS`: How often to refresh AWS STS credentials in seconds (default: 900, range: 900-1800)

-**Local Development**: When using the `local-run` feature, AWS-related environment variables become optional.
+**Local Development**: When using the `--disable-kms` flag, AWS-related environment variables become optional.
 If not provided, dummy AWS credentials are used for local testing.
+The TEE must be run with `--disable-kms` and `PRIVATE_KEY_BASE64` environment variable.

+**Security Note**: When `--disable-kms` is used, the system validates that the `PRIVATE_KEY` environment variable is not set to prevent accidental exposure of private keys in production.

 **Converting PEM to Base64**: If you have a PEM file, you can convert it to base64:
 ```bash